pratikisc/ISCSalesOps/SFDC Case Bookings/005 FINAL -- Add split data.md

 select

         a.id_h,
-        coalesce( b.id, c.id, a.casenumber) as casenumber,
+        coalesce( b.id, c.id, a.casenumber) as casenumber, -- overriding the Case Number__s for Split Cases
         a.casenumber as casenumber_original,
         coalesce ( b.allocation, c.allocation, a.allocation) as allocation,
         coalesce( b.allocation*a.mrrchangelocaloverride, c.allocation* a.mrrchangelocaloverride, a.mrrchangelocaloverride) as mrrchangelocaloverride,